getml/reflect-cpp/README.md

 Simply copy the contents of the folder `include` into your source repository or add it to your include path and also add `src/yyjson.c` to your source files for compilation.

-If you need support for other serialization formats like flexbuffers, you should also include and link the respective libraries, as listed in the previous section.
+If you need support for other serialization formats like flexbuffers or XML, you should also include and link the respective libraries, as listed in the section on serialization formats.

 ### Option 3: Compilation using cmake